 This beautiful and yummy multi-tasker is always welcome at tailgates, barbecues and potlucks, and it has Cinco de Mayo, Memorial Day, and 4th of July written all over it.
 But frankly, this pantry friendly dip is appropriate all year long ~ and it’s usually the first thing I think of when I’m asked to bring something along to a dinner party.

-cowboy caviar is a healthy black bean salad that doubles as a dip, a salsa, and an all around people pleaser!
+cowboy caviar is a healthy all around people pleaser!

 Sit me down in front of a bowl of this colorful cowboy caviar, throw in a pile of chips, and I won’t come up for air until I’ve polished it off ~ definitely my kind of food.
 And between the beans and all the veggies, this is substantial food, chunky enough to double as a side dish.
-But whether you call it a dip, salsa or salad, it’s a healthy dynamo, so the more you scoop up with your chips or pile on your plate, the better.
+But whether you call it a dip, salsa or salad, it’s a high fiber low fat dynamo, so the more you scoop up or pile on your plate, the better.

 what you’ll need for a great cowboy caviar

 This recipe is traditionally anchored by black beans and black-eyed peas.
 But there’s so much more!

 - black beans ~ I used canned, but if you’re up for it, definitely soak and cook dried beans, they’re wonderful!

 - black-eyed peas ~ when I couldn’t locate canned black-eyed peas at my store, I used dried.
 They don’t need to be soaked, and they cook up surprisingly quickly.
 I love the contrast between the two types of beans, it’s a really pretty effect in the caviar.